WHY DO UP?

 How much time have you spent on failed personal projects, business ventures, and research traps?
 It may make sense to delegate some of your personal or professional work to experts or assistants that have a comparative advantage and/or less opportunity cost than you.
 We’ve saved clients thousands of hours by automating their workflows, answering their hard research questions, and helping them avoid common failure modes in business.

-Even if you’re making good progress on your life goals now, might you make even better progress with more strategic support?
+Even if you’re making good progress on your life goals now, could you make even better progress with more strategic support?
 What’s the maximum amount of progress you could make, given you had everything you wanted and needed?
 What’s the difference between that level and where you’re at now?
 If the difference is large, UP might be useful for you.